quicbit-js/qb-standard/variable-glossary.md

 ## Arrays

-Why all the focus on arrays and indexes?
-What about filter(), map(), reduce(), forEach()...?
+Why focus on arrays and indexes?
+Shouldn't we prefer filter(), map(), reduce(), forEach()...?

-Array methods are fine when we aren't iterating over large byte arrays, but when we do work with large data arrays, traditional iteration can be far faster.
+A good portion of quicbit software is concerned with fast scans over large arrays of bytes.
+For these cases, for-loop iteration is far faster and is preferred.

 ### src (source)